piojanu/Planning-in-Imagination/world-models/README.md

 ### Memory training
 #### Prepare gathered transitions for Memory training
-Using trained Vision system, we can preprocess states gathered by `record_data` and save them in a different HDF5 file (other data in HDF5 stays the same, e.g. actions).
+Using trained Vision module, we can preprocess states gathered by `record_data` and save them in a different HDF5 file (other data in HDF5 stays the same, e.g. actions).
 This new dataset can be later used to train the Memory component.

 To convert transitions stored in `data/vae.hdf5` file using VAE model specified in config and save them to